ConnexTelecom/Omilia_PoC_OAuth/README.md

 2. [Follow this guide](https://developers.google.com/identity/protocols/oauth2/web-server#httprest_3) to create OAuth 2.0 authorization credentials.
 This will provide the values for YOUR_CLIENT_ID and YOUR_CLIENT_SECRET.
 This guide also discusses how to change the scope of the request, add authorized google accounts for testing, and configure the allowed redirect urls.

 3. Set up ngrok to allow MiniApps to access the web service, see the document "Omilia MiniApps Tutorial - Accessing Data.pdf" for details.
+Note that if possible a static domain is preferable to ngrok, as with ngrok the domain must be updated in the redirect url and MiniApps everytime it changes.

 4. Update YOUR_REDIRECT_URL with your ngrok domain (eg."https://fddc-198-2-93-123.ngrok.io/oauth-callback").
 Also add this as an "Authorized Redirect URI" in your Google Cloud Platform credentials configuration.